pragyan7/Turtle-projects/README.md

 Player 2 (Right Paddle): Up Arrow (up), Down Arrow (down)
 ### 5. Turtle Crossing Game
 Use up arrow to make the turtle move forward and make the crossing
+### 6. U.S. States Game
+Enter the state name guess in the input box and check the score as you progress